drien/jquery-flipster/README.md

 Version History
 ---------------

+0.1.3 - March 25 2013 - Strong men also cry, strong men also cry.

 0.1.0 - March 25 2013 - Improvements in fallbacks for old version of IE and basic fixes to make it actually work.

 0.0.0 - March 22 2013 - LIFE ON THE BLEEDING EDGE BABY